zpainesi/L1EGCalibrations/Isolation/test/README.md

   ```
   make applyIsolation
   ```
+## Using condor for grid search
+ - docs to be updated
-## Step 5 : Deriving the optimal LUTs
+## Step 7 : Deriving the optimal LUTs
   * Use the notebooks in `analyzer` directory